Immigrant detainees get poor medical care, face retaliation for speaking out, according to Democrat-led report

 ICE said it would take the findings seriously and look into the allegations.

-“U.S. Immigration and Customs Enforcement appreciates the efforts of the committee and intends to closely review the report,” ICE spokesperson Danielle Bennett said in a statement.
+“U.S. Immigration and Customs Enforcement appreciates the efforts of the committee and intends to closely review the report,” ICE spokeswoman Danielle Bennett said in a statement.
 “ICE welcomes any recommendations that help improve agency processes and ensure that civil detention operations provide a safe and secure environment for detainees.”

 “The health, welfare and safety of ICE detainees is one of the agency’s highest priorities,” Bennett added.